ShashwatNigam99/shashwatnigam99.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergraduate Researcher in Computer Vision and Robotics
+role: Undergraduate Researcher, Computer Vision and Robotics

 # Organizations/Affiliations to show in About widget
 organizations: